officialttbass/officialttbass/README.md

 👋 Hi, I’m Timothy.

 I am a recent college graduate from North Carolina Agricultural & Technical State University.
-I'm very eager to grow my professional portfolio as I start off on this next journey of mine.
-And, I'm excited for you all to see what I'll have in-store in the future!
+I'm very eager to grow my professional portfolio as I start on this next journey of mine.

-I'm interested in leaarning more in either of the fields listed below:
+I'm interested in learning more in either of the fields listed below:
 - software development
 - data analytics
 - user experience engineering